radical-cybertools/radical.entk/doc/examples/poe/pipeline_of_ensembles.rst

 Pipeline of Ensembles (PoE) Example
 ***********************************

-This example shows how to use the Ensemble Toolkit :class:`.BagofTasks` pattern to execute a single stage "Pipeline of Ensembles".
-The "instances" of the  :class:`.BagofTasks` corresponds to the number of ensemble members.
+This example shows how to use the Ensemble Toolkit :class:`.PoE` pattern to execute a single stage "Pipeline of Ensembles".
+The "instances" of the :class:`.PoE` corresponds to the number of ensemble members.

 .. figure:: ../../images/pipeline_of_ensembles.png
     :width: 300pt
     :align: center
     :alt: Pipeline of Ensembles

     Fig.: `A Pipeline of Ensembles pattern with M stages and N ensemble members`

 Run Locally
 ===========